 The previous year, the Razorbacks led the league in 3-point field goal percentage (.396) while ranking second in assist-to-turnover ratio, field goal percentage, scoring offense and fewest turnovers per game.
 Senior guards Jaylen Barford and Daryl Macon, each of whom were named first team All-SEC and signed NBA contracts after the 2017-18 season, played a key role in those statistics.
 Barford led the league in field goals made (224) and 3-point field goal percentage (.433).
 Macon led the league in free throw percentage (.875) and dished out 138 assists.

-The Razorbacks posted the seventh most wins in program history last season, as the coaching staff led the squad to 12 SEC wins for the fifth time in school history and captured six conference road victories, tying the 1994 championship team and the 2015 NCAA Tournament squad for the most in the SEC era.
+The Razorbacks posted the seventh most wins in program history in 2016-17, as the coaching staff led the squad to 12 SEC wins for the fifth time in school history and captured six conference road victories, tying the 1994 championship team and the 2015 NCAA Tournament squad for the most in the SEC era.
 The Razorbacks ended the season 8-3 in their last 11 SEC road contests, the best stretch since the end of the 1993-94 and beginning of the 1994-95 seasons.
-Arkansas used its second best free throw percentage in school history (.761) to post a 4-0 record in games decided by one possession and a perfect 24-0 mark when leading with two minutes left in the contest.
+Arkansas used its second-best free throw percentage in school history (.761) to post a 4-0 record in games decided by one possession and a perfect 24-0 mark when leading with two minutes left in the contest.

 During his tenure with Missouri, Cleveland worked predominantly with the Tigers’ guards, and players flourished under his tutelage.
 In 2006-07, Cleveland’s first season at Missouri, he mentored Stefhon Hannah to Big 12 Newcomer of the Year accolades.
 Another Cleveland trainee, J.T.
 Tiller, took Co-Big 12 Defensive Player of the Year honors in 2008-09.